Updated: Nov 16

 Steve Way and Ramy Youssef in Hulu’s 'Ramy'

 Why do able-bodied actors get away with portraying disabled people?
 The phenomenon, known as ‘disability drag,’ or ‘disability mimicry,’ has garnished able-bodied performers numerous awards and recognition.
 John Lawson, an actor, and filmmaker who lost his hands in an accident notes that in the past three decades, half of the men that have won an Academy Award for a male leading role have won for playing a disability” (2020.)
-A white actress impersonating a person of color – such as Scarlett Johansson in Ghost in the Shell,-, generates an almost instant outcry, the same way we now acknowledge that cis actors should refrain from playing transgender folx (i.e. Jeffrey Tambor in Transparent;) But for some reason, disability mimicry still runs rampant and scot-free in both Hollywood and network TV.
+A white actor impersonating a Native American character – such as Johnny Depp in The Lone Ranger,-, generates an almost instant outcry, the same way we now acknowledge that cis actors should refrain from playing transgender folks (i.e. Jeffrey Tambor in Transparent;) But for some reason, disability mimicry still runs rampant and scot-free in both Hollywood and network TV.
 Beyond the fact that this practice discriminates actors with disabilities who already struggle landing roles, it is quite harmful.

 Most of the stories about people with disabilities are told by able-bodied creators, and in their ignorance, they perpetuate damaging stereotypes.
 More often than not, these narratives present disability as a tragedy, and their disabled characters lack nuance.
 Asperger Syndrome offers a concrete example of how these stereotypes have harmed the disabled community.
 Think of America’s two best-known characters on the spectrum: Raymond Babbitt (Rain Man,) and Sheldon from The Big Bang Theory.
 Popular culture has led us to believe that autism mostly affects brilliant white men who exhibit savant skills, but who lack empathy and feelings.
 If anything, autistic people feel more.
 These misrepresentations – among other things-, have fueled the medical bias that has prevented many womxn, Latinx and BIPOC from attaining a timely diagnosis that could have validated their experience, and awarded them the practical support they may have needed in the past.